ibm-cloud-docs/SecureGateway/dep-overview.md

 Of the listed migration options, the most similar to {{site.data.keyword.SecureGateway}} is {{site.data.keyword.satellitelong}} Connector.
 So here is a phased approach to moving to that solution.

 Phase 1: Investigate {{site.data.keyword.satellitelong}} Connector versus {{site.data.keyword.SecureGateway}}
 :   Understanding the product {{site.data.keyword.satellitelong}}, and its capability {{site.data.keyword.satellitelong}} Connector, is the first key step.
-This section [Reviewing Satellite Connector as a Secure Gateway replacement](/docs/SecureGateway?topic=SecureGateway-understanding-connector) will familiar you with that product.
-It will also explain through the differences and similarities between the two products.
+This section [Reviewing Satellite Connector as a Secure Gateway replacement](/docs/SecureGateway?topic=SecureGateway-understanding-connector) helps familiarize you with that product.
+It also explains the differences and similarities between the two products.
 When done with this phase, you should understand the new product, how it relates to the existing {{site.data.keyword.SecureGateway}} product, and key information moving forward.

 Phase 2: Reviewing your {{site.data.keyword.SecureGateway}} deployment details :   Some users may know everything they need to know about how their {{site.data.keyword.SecureGateway}} is deployed, what its layout details are, and ow it flows data.
-But in many cases not only is a review of this a good idea, but this will allow you to ensure you have all the key detailed noted and captured before the final migration phase.
+But in many cases not only is a review of this a good idea, but this allows you to ensure you have all the key detailed noted and captured before the final migration phase.
 This section [Reviewing your Secure Gateway deployment details](/docs/SecureGateway?topic=SecureGateway-dep-gather-sg-details) is to help guide you through gathering the key information from your {{site.data.keyword.SecureGateway}} instances that you will need when you move forward with the migration.

 Phase 3: Setting up {{site.data.keyword.satellitelong}} Connector
 :   The two previous phases involved learning about the new product, comparing it to your existing product, and gathering information needed to do the migration.
 Now you can use the knowledge and data collected to set it up in a similar way to your {{site.data.keyword.SecureGateway}} infrastructure.
-When you complete the steps in [Setting up {{site.data.keyword.satellitelong}} Connector](/docs/SecureGateway?topic=SecureGateway-testing-connector), you will know the migration is complete and the same data is flowing that you need into the IBM Cloud.
+When you complete the steps in [Setting up {{site.data.keyword.satellitelong}} Connector](/docs/SecureGateway?topic=SecureGateway-testing-connector), you can validate the migration is complete and the same data is flowing that you need into the IBM Cloud.

-There is a migration assistance option has been added to the Satellite Connector docuemntation to assist with some of the migration tasks.
+There is a migration assistance option has been added to the Satellite Connector documentation to assist with some migration tasks.
 Reference the section for additional information [Migrating resources from Secure Gateway to Satellite Connector](/docs/satellite?topic=satellite-connector-create-from-sg).

 Phase 4 - Last step: Disable Secure Gateway